Surgical Tech Classes & Courses

 Students don’t need to attend in-person classes, as they can manage their study time around their existing commitments, whether they are working professionals or have family responsibilities.

-Upon completion of the program, students receive a certificate from Auburn University, a well-respected, non-profit institution.
+Upon completion of the program, students receive a certificate from an accredited University, which is a well-respected, non-profit institution.

 This certification adds significant value to their credentials and is recognized by employers in the healthcare industry.